plutaniano/lucas.rs/src/content/blog/digging-for-totps.md

 Out[3]: '003371'
 ```

 The number matched the one I had on the app.
-Challenged completed!
+Challenge completed!